Skip to main content

 A general-purpose blockchain consensus engine used by Berachain to achieve high throughput and fast finality in transactions.
 Read more at Cometbft.com.

 The consensus client is a piece of software responsible for achieving agreement among network nodes about the current state of the blockchain.
 It handles the process of validating transactions and blocks, ensuring they adhere to network rules, and deciding which blocks get added to the blockchain.
-The consensus client focuses on network-wide rules and the order of transactions.
-It is often paired with an execution client.
+On Berachain, the consensus client is BeaconKit; see BeaconKit consensus.

 Delegation